smithy-lang/smithy-rs/design/src/tenets.md

 ### **Design for the Future**

-We can’t consider every potential future API evolution, so it’s crucial that we can add new modes for new services without breaking existing clients.
+We can't consider every potential future API evolution, so it’s crucial that we can evolve the SDK without breaking existing clients.
 This means limiting the blast radius of changes:

 * Keeping the shared core as small & opaque as possible.
 * Don’t leak our internal dependencies to customers

-This may not be DRY code, and that’s OK!
+This may not result in DRY code, and that’s OK!
 Code that is auto generated has different goals and tradeoffs than code that has been written by hand.